pierrevdbg/bixifinder/README.md

 	Latitude: 45.506318
 	Longitude: -73.569021

-	You can modifiy this in /config/initializers/geo_locations.rb
+	You can modify this in /config/initializers/geo_locations.rb

 Installation